aymanizz/python-tokenizer/README.md

 This tokenizer:

-- does not emit NL.
+- **does not** emit NL (I still haven't figured what's the use of this token.
+Probably just to make tokenizing easier as it's emitted where a newline is not significant, i.e. doesn't indicate the end of a statement.)
-- does not report some of the errors.
+- **does not** recognize encoding comment.
-- does not recognize encoding comment.
+- **does not** support unicode.
-- does not support unicode.
+- **does** emit tokens for each reserved keyword.

 I plan on adding support for some of these but not all.
 The implementation will differ from the cpython's in many ways.